stanford-futuredata/POP/EXPERIMENTS.md

 The first line is the list of runtimes in the order `[Exact sol., POP-2, POP-4, POP-8, Gandiva]`.
 The second line is the list of dicts of effective throughputs for each of these jobs.
-For the purposes of this figure, the allocation quality is the effective throughput ratio.
+For the purposes of this figure, the allocation quality is the mean effective throughput ratio (ratio of effective throughput of each job with a specific policy to the exact solution's).
+For each point in Figure 2, the `x` value is the runtime, and the `y` value is the mean effective throughput (with standard deviation as the error bar).

 ## Figure 6: Max-Min Fairness Policy with Space Sharing with Trace